fujitsu/compiler-test-suite/README.md

 As of the 2025-03 release, the Fujitsu Compiler Test Suite lacks following things.
 They will be available in the upcoming releases.

-- Test programs for C++
-- More test programs for C/Fortran
+- More test programs for C/C++/Fortran
 - Many missing reference output files (used to verify outputs from test programs)